Wedding Tips

 Whether you are camera shy or super easy in front of the camera, this part of the day is an excellent time for you both to get away from all the guests. and have some quiet time together.

-It’s up to you to decide how much time you want to spend getting fantastic portraits for your walls and album.
-The portraits can be broken up to provide different looks throughout the wedding day.
+You decide how much time you want to spend getting fantastic portraits for your walls and albums.
+The portraits can be divided to provide different looks throughout the wedding day.

 One of the best times for couples’ portraits is during the golden hour sunset (assuming a visible sunset).
-The light is natural and beautiful.
-The sun’s rays are diffused and soft and are typically more flattering.
+The light is natural and beautiful, and the sun’s rays are diffused and soft, typically more flattering.

-Embrace the rain.
-Unique portraits can be made in nearly any weather condition.
-The beauty is it will give a different look to the photographs in your album.
+Unique portraits can be made in nearly any weather condition, and the beauty is that they will give the photographs in your album a different look.

 The Reception